December 03 2020 – Mike Yarbrough

 Topaz is a semi-precious gemstone that stacks up nicely as an affordable diamond alternative.
 It scores an 8 on the Mohs scale, so it doesn't scratch easily.
 Topaz is available in a wide range of colors: white topaz is a common diamond substitute, but you may also find royal blue or deep red-colored topaz that makes a budget-friendly alternative to sapphire or ruby.

 Not to be confused with diamond simulants like cubic zirconia or moissanite, lab-grown diamonds are, in fact, actual diamonds.
 But because they are manmade, they are less expensive than naturally occurring diamonds.
 To the naked eye, they look nearly identical to regular diamonds but are a great, conflict-free diamond alternative.

 7. Other Non-Traditional Ring Materials

 If you or your fiancé(e) aren't really into center stones and flashy diamonds on their rings, why not choose a material that holds a deeper significance?
 Wood rings are a good example, but you can also have rings made using materials ranging from elk antler and crushed lavender to coffee grounds and celtic tartan.
-All of these unique combinations of materials give you and your fiancé(e) the opportunity to wear rings that tell your love story.To learn more about the alternative ring materials we offer, don't hesitate to reach out to our live chat team.
-They're always happy to answer your questions and they can help you get started designing your own custom wooden ring today!
+All of these unique combinations of materials give you and your fiancé(e) the opportunity to wear rings that tell your love story.Take our ring style quiz to discover which out our ring collections is best for you!